Arsenic cycle: Reservoirs and fluxes

-Arsenic's largest reservoir on Earth is the lithosphere.
-Earth's crust contains more than 200 mineral types containing As, including many sulfide minerals.
-Arsenic is abundant in ore deposits containing arsenopyrite (FeAsS) and tennantite.
+Although many arsenic-containing minerals have been identified, only a few are of economic significance, mainly arsenopyrite (FeAsS) and tennantite.
+The principal problematic mineral-sourced arsenic comes from smelting of ores that contain traces of arsenic.
 Sedimentary rocks bearing coal and shale may also contain high As.
 Major fluxes of As from the lithosphere to the atmosphere are volcanic emissions.